The Brotherhood of Saint Gregory

 Jason Peter Seta

 Jason Peter Seta lives in Philadelphia, and is a member of St. Luke’s, Germantown.
 He serves on the vestry, as a lector, altar server, occasional homilist, lay eucharistic minister, and clothing ministry coordinator.
 He is currently working with his Parish Discernment Group to explore a call to ordained ministry.
+In the Brotherhood, Jason Peter serves as Chapter’s Nidecker Fund Representative.

 Christopher Robert Werth